zarateganso10/api-clients-qualicorp/README.md

 ## Tecnologies

- - To create the whole project I used [NodeJS](https://nodejs.org/en/download/)
+ - To create the whole project I used [NodeJS](https://nodejs.org/en/download/).
- - To create the api and manage routes I used the [Express](https://expressjs.com/pt-br/) framework
+ - To create the api and manage routes I used the [Express](https://expressjs.com/pt-br/) framework.
+ - The database of the project is [Neo4j](https://neo4j.com/) graph.

 ## URL Production